 Click-to-apply rate

-Your applicant conversion, or click-to-apply rate, is calculated by taking the number of applicants you receive for a job divided by the number of clicks you receive on your job from job seekers.
+Your applicant conversion, or click-to-apply rate, is calculated by taking the number of applicants you receive for a job divided by the number of views you receive on your job posting.
 You may be wondering: What’s a good click-to-apply rate?
 We recommend taking a look at what this rate has been in the past for your company as a benchmark for your current postings.

 Application-to-interview and interview-to-hire rate